rushic24/TorrentSeedr/README.md

 * Host the [Torrents-API](https://github.com/Ryuk-me/Torrents-Api) on your own server for better performance or leave it default.
 This API will be used for inline query only.

 * Edit the [src/sample-config.json](src/sample-config.json) file and rename it to `config.json`
+* Update bottoken and userId, user https://t.me/userinfobot to get your userid.

     <details>
     <summary>⚙️ Click here to see a sample config file</summary>